jonnew/ONIX/oepcie/spec.md

 `liboepcie` is a low level library used by high-level language binding and/or software plugin developers.
 It is not meant to be used by neuroscientists directly.
-The only external dependency aside from the C standard library is is a hardware communication backend that fulfils the requirements of the [FPGA/Host Communication Specification](#comm-protocol).
+The only external dependency aside from the C standard library is is a hardware communication backend that fulfills the requirements of the [FPGA/Host Communication Specification](#comm-protocol).
 An example of such a backend is [Xillybus](http://xillybus.com/), which provides proprietary FPGA